|

 Spear 16th/17th century

-Military spear with flat diamond-shaped small head on a slender socketed shank.
+Military spear or leading staff with flat diamond-shaped small head on a slender socketed shank.

 |